 - If you have arthritis, here are some chair exercises to help you stay mobile.

-This is a weekly series in May.
 Got a self-care tip to ease chronic pain you’d like to suggest?
 Share what has worked best for you in the comments below and your response could appear in an upcoming MyNI health article.